MichaelMCE/VLCStream/readme.txt

-VLCStream - A desktop media player.
+VLCStream - A desktop media player with support for external displays.

 Install: